 Cheating and Plagiarism

-The University will not condone academic cheating or plagiarism in any form.
-Faculty are expected to uphold and support the highest academic standards in this matter.
+The University does not condone academic cheating or plagiarism in any form.
+The faculty is expected to uphold and support the highest academic standards in this matter.
 Instructors should be diligent in reducing potential opportunities for academic cheating and plagiarism to occur.
-Students' rights shall be ensured through attention to due process, as detailed on the Office of Student Rights and Responsibilities' website.
+Students' rights shall be ensured through attention to due process, as detailed below.

 Definition of Cheating

 Cheating is defined as obtaining or attempting to obtain, or aiding another to obtain credit for work, or any improvement in evaluation of performance, by any dishonest or deceptive means.
 Cheating includes, but is not limited to: lying; copying from another's test or examination; discussion at any time of questions or answers on an examination or test, unless such discussion is specifically authorized by the instructor; taking or receiving copies of an exam without the permission of the instructor; using or displaying notes, "cheat sheets," or other information devices inappropriate to the prescribed test conditions; allowing someone other than the officially enrolled student to represent same.

 - Instructors should be confident that cheating has occurred; if there is any doubt, the student should be consulted and/or additional information sought prior to taking action for cheating.

 - The student should be notified by memorandum of the instructor's determination that cheating has occurred and the intended punishment.
 Said memorandum should notify the student that if s/he denies cheating: (1) the department head of the course of record will be given an opportunity to resolve the situation to the satisfaction of both parties; and (2) if the situation remains unresolved, an appeal of the finding of cheating (though not of the punishment, if the finding of cheating is upheld) is available through the Office of Student Rights and Responsibilities (OSRR).